 Improving the adoption process of GTRs at the national/regional level

-Involve all stakeholders (including the public) throughout the development of the GTR

-Allocate sufficient resources to complete the adoption

-Submit timely annual status reports, including descriptions of the steps taken to incorporate the GTRs into domestic legislation

-Agree on the general objective of achieving the maximum level of incorporation of GTRs and commit themselves to that objective

-Reflect on measures to make the domestic rulemaking system more compatible with the above mentioned objective

-Recognize the need for allowing alternative levels of stringency for domestic legislation
+Periodically review the situation as to the national implementation of GTRs and decide on further steps as needed in order to improve the actual implementation of the GTRs in the domestic legislation Response: This is a reasonable point and is in fact one of the main points of this White Pape

 MEMA/JAPIA/CLEPA

-Representing the global vehicle suppliers have long supported the 1998 Agreement on Global Technical Regulations through the United Nations Economic Commission for Europe World Forum for Harmonization of Vehicle Regulations (WP.29) and have worked with all parties to strengthen the Agreement.
-We have read with interest the informal document dated 3 June 2015 transmitted by the European Union, Japan, and the United States during the 166th WP.29 session.

-We have the following comments and suggestions:

-MEMA/JAPIA/CLEPA believe the Contracting Parties (CPs) should focus where there is an absence of regulation or where existing regulations are being rendered obsolete by technological advances.
+The CPs should focus where there is an absence of regulation or where existing regulations are being rendered obsolete by technological advances.
 This focus should only include areas where regulations are warranted and only on that portion of regulations that require revision.
 Primary focus for priorities for harmonization should include:

 New, emerging unregulated technologies that will significantly enhance vehicle safety and performance;